Amid virus crisis, U.S. bars imports of Malaysia's Top Glove over labour issues | Law-Order

 Amid virus crisis, U.S. bars imports of Malaysia's Top Glove over labour issues

 A Reuters query reached CBP outside its office hours.
-By early afternoon on Thursday, Top Glove's share price had slipped 2.57%, a minor blip after a rise of over 350% this year.
+Top Glove's share price had slipped 2.57%, a minor blip after a rise of over 350% this year.

+Last year, CBP took similar action against another Malaysian glove maker, WRP Asia Pacific Sdn Bhd.
+The detention order on imports of WRP's goods was lifted in March after remedial action was taken.
+Top Glove Managing Director Lee Kim Meow said the company has engaged the same consultant that had advised WRP on the matter.
+He did not name the consultant.

-"Likewise, in order to ensure no future debt bondage of these workers, ethical recruitment practices or zero cost recruitment policies should be put in place in practice, and not only on paper, if the industry moves ahead to recruit more foreign workers in the future," he said.
-World consumption of protective gloves is expected to jump more than 11% to 330 billion pieces this year, two-thirds of which are likely to be supplied by Malaysia, according to the Southeast Asian country's rubber glove manufacturers association.
+"In order to ensure no future debt bondage of these workers, ethical recruitment practices or zero cost recruitment policies should be put in place in practice if the industry moves ahead to recruit more foreign workers in the future," he said.
+World consumption of protective gloves is expected to jump more than 11% to 330 billion pieces this year, two-thirds of which are likely to be supplied by Malaysia, according to the Southeast Asian country's rubber glove manufacturers group.

 Top Glove's annual glove production is 78.7 billion pieces, and its 45 factories also make face masks, condoms, and dental products.
-During a results briefing last month, the company said it had achieved unparalleled growth, boosted by demand increase from almost everywhere.
+During a results briefing last month, the company said it had achieved unparalleled growth, boosted by an increase I demand from almost everywhere.

 - READ MORE ON: